 Who is left in the Champions League?

-So by now you should know how to get BT Sport, but who can you enjoy watch playing on all their channels?
+So by now, you should know how to get BT Sport, but who can you enjoy watching playing on all their channels?

 Here’s the draw for the Champions League semi-finals (to be played on 24th April and 1st May with the final held on 26th May):